status-im/specs/docs/stable/2-account.md

 ### Key Encoding

-The node MUST use the [multiformats/multibase](https://github.com/multiformats/multibase) encoding protocol to interpret incoming key data and to return key data in a desired encoding.
+When implementing the pk de/compression functionality, the node MUST use the [multiformats/multibase](https://github.com/multiformats/multibase) encoding protocol to interpret incoming key data and to return key data in a desired encoding.

-The node MUST support the following `multibase` encoding formats.
+The node SHOULD support the following `multibase` encoding formats.

 ```csv
 encoding,          code, description,                                              status